laminar-protocol/flow-exchange/README.md

 - [Swap](https://flow-dev.laminar.one/swap) USD token and all other tokens can be exchanged easily and quickly.

-- [Liquidity Provider](https://flow-dev.laminar.one/provider/margin) Here you can see an overview of Liquidity Providers and manage the Liquidity Pools you own.
+- [Liquidity Provider](https://flow-dev.laminar.one/provider/margin) Here you can view an overview of Liquidity Providers and manage the Liquidity Pools you own.

 # Development